 CALL 866-444-LAPD or send an e-mail to email@example.com today!

-US VETS provides military veterans that are selected for LAPD the following:
+US VETS and the JVS Veterans First program provides military veterans that are selected for the LAPD the following:

 - Receive GI Bill benefits during academy training, if eligible